 You are able to add snippets of HTML code into your email using the HTML block.
 This guide is going to review the type of code the HTML block accepts.

 There are a few different versions of HTML.
-The common version these days is HTML5, which is considered a "loosely" written language.
-XHTML is an older version is a "strictly" written language, which leaves less room for mistakes.
+The common version these days is HTML5.
+XHTML is a "strictly" written language, which leaves less room for mistakes.

 All XML Elements Must